Titanic: Music from the Motion Picture: Commercial performance

 Titanic: Music from the Motion Picture became the highest-selling primarily orchestral film score in history, with worldwide sales surpassing 30 million copies.
 The soundtrack quickly moved up the US Billboard 200, going from number eleven to number one on the chart in January 1998, keeping Shania Twain's Come On Over and Madonna's Ray of Light from reaching the top spot.
 It remained at the top for sixteen straight weeks until it was replaced by the Dave Matthews Band album Before These Crowded Streets.
 No album would spend at least ten consecutive weeks at number-one until Adele's 21 in the winter of 2012.
 The soundtrack has been certified 11× Platinum for 11 million copies shipped in the United States, becoming the best-selling album of 1998, and the fastest-certified soundtrack album ever.

 The soundtrack also hit number-one in at least 14 other countries, including the United Kingdom, Canada, and Australia.
 The soundtrack was certified 5× Platinum by the ARIA in Australia for 350,000 copies shipped.
 It was certified 3× Platinum in the United Kingdom for over 900,000 copies shipped; and was certified diamond by the CRIA in Canada for 1 million copies shipped.
 The soundtrack is the best-selling non-Chinese CD album in Taiwan, selling 1.1 million copies.

-The soundtrack's success led to the release of a second volume, called Back to Titanic which contained a mixture of previously unreleased soundtrack recordings and newly recorded performances of some of the songs in the film, including one track recorded by Clannad (of which Enya is an ex-member) singer, Máire Brennan.
+The soundtrack's success led to the release of a second volume, called Back to Titanic which contained a mixture of previously unreleased soundtrack recordings and newly recorded performances of some of the songs in the film, including one track recorded by Clannad singer, Máire Brennan.
 Back to Titanic was certified platinum by the RIAA.